sdiehl/wiwinwlh/tutorial.md

 Outputable
 ----------

-GHC internally use a pretty printer class for rendering it's core structures out to text.
-This is based on the Wadler-Leijen style and uses a `Ouptutable` class as its interface:
+GHC internally use a pretty printer class for rendering its core structures out to text.
+This is based on the Wadler-Leijen style and uses a `Outputable` class as its interface:

 ```haskell